Introduction

 Soil Fertility

-Apply lime according to soil test to maintain soil pH at 6.5 to 6.8.
+Apply lime according to soil test to maintain soil pH at 6.5-6.8.
 In alkaline soils, the chance of boron and manganese deficiency is increased.
 High levels of nitrogen in relation to phosphorus and potassium will result in heavy leaf production with poor root development.
 Beets have a high potassium requirement.
-Less nitrogen fertilizer will be needed if manure or legume sod was plowed down (see Table 1, Nitrogen Credits from Manure and Table 2, Nitrogen Credits from Previous Crops).
+Less nitrogen fertilizer will be needed if legume sod was plowed down or if manure was applied (see Table 1 and Table 7).

 Beets are subject to boron deficiency; young leaves fail to develop normally, turn black and die.
 This is accompanied by internal breakdown, canker, or dry rot of the root.
-To prevent deficiency, apply 2 lb boron/A (10 lb Solubor, 20 lb borax) with the broadcast fertilizer application.
+To prevent deficiency, apply 2 lb B per acre (10 lb Solubor, 20 lb borax) with the broadcast fertilizer application.
 Make sure that the next crop in the rotation schedule is not sensitive to boron residue.

 ---|---|---|---|---|---|---|---|---|---|